Duncan Volunteer Fire Department

 Open Burning and Fireworks

-All outside burning, including campfires, is prohibited within the boundaries of Duncan.
+All outside burning, including campfires, is prohibited within the jurisdiction of the City of Duncan.
+Propane BBQs and fire pits are okay.

 The sale, disposal or discharge of fireworks is also prohibited.
-However, public displays of fireworks are permitted with written permission from the City.
+However, public displays of fireworks may be permitted by filling out a Fire Works Application Form and submitting to the City.

 The Duncan Volunteer Fire Department (DVFD), originally known as the Alderlea Fire Company, was formed in 1902 in response to the downtown Quamichan Hotel fire.
 Equipment at that time consisted of buckets, fire extinguishers, axes and 3 ladders.